zshi719/2025-Data-24100/class_notes/06_flask_1.md

 - During todays' class we will build a simple `Flask` server.
 - There are many different web server frame works that we could use.
 In the Python world `Django` and `FastAPI` are two that currently have a lot of mind share.
 - `Flask` is a light weight and relatively simple package in Python.
-While `Django` is much more full featured and `FastAPI` is more performant, `Flask` offers a nice goldilocks version of a web server.
+While `Django` is much more full featured and `FastAPI` is more performant, `Flask` offers a nice goldilocks version of a web server. `FastAPI` uses the async library so leverages additional computer knowledge outside of this course.
 - Importantly, the same concepts and abstractions that are used `Flask` are used in the other systems listed.

 ## Basics of a web sever